-Our expert advisors, Jerry and Lyndsay, will answer all your questions and let you know if equity release is right for you.
-There’s no pressure whatsoever and also no charges for our advice.
+Our expert advisors, Jerry and Lyndsey, will answer all of your questions and let you know if a lifetime mortgage is right for you.
+There’s no pressure whatsoever and also no fees for our advice.
 In fact, we don’t charge any broker fees, not even upon completion of a lifetime mortgage facility!

 Equity release is a really flexible option as you can use the money however you choose.
 The money is paid tax-free, and you can either receive it as a lump sum, as regular payments or as and when you need it.

-Here are some common examples of ways that customers have utilised an equity release lifetime mortgage.
+Here are some common examples of ways that customers have utilised lifetime mortgage.

 Maybe you’ve always wanted a dream kitchen or need to convert your bathroom to a wet room for easy access.
 Or perhaps you want to extend your property, so you have space for the grandchildren to stay.